CamilaJaviera91/mini-gcp/README.md

 # 🐣 Mini GCP (Local Data Pipeline)

-This project simulates a **modern data pipeline** architecture, entirely **locally**.
+This project simulates a **local modern data pipeline** architecture.
 It follows a modular design to extract, transform, load, validate, and analyze synthetic sales data using Python, Apache Beam, DuckDB, and PostgreSQL.

 ---